 Solution: enzymes bring em together & “clamp em down” (and in the right orientation)

 Problem: solvation shell – interactions w/water allow the substrate to dissolve BUT can also “mask” regions involved in the reaction

 Solution: enzymes remove that water coat but keep the substrate soluble by “replacing” bonds to water with bonds to itself

 Problem: substrates often have to be distorted (stretched bonds etc.)

 Solution: enzymes LOAN protons (H⁺) or electrons (e⁻) (they get them back – catalysts DON’T get used up ♻️).
 The electron-loaning is often done with the help of metals.

 Metals are just one type of “cofactor” enzymes can use as helper molecules – we call enzymes with metal helpers METALLOENZYMES.
-Other helpers include bigger organic (carbon-containing) groups we call coenzymes like that NAD we looked at last week.
+Other helpers include bigger organic (carbon-containing) groups we call coenzymes like NAD.
 If those helper molecules are covalently bound (those strong bonds that include electron sharing) we call the helper a prosthetic group.
 When an enzyme has a helper, we call the enzyme/helper combo a HOLOENZYME and the enzyme alone (no helper) the APOENZYME.

 more on topics mentioned (& others) #365DaysOfScience All (with topics listed) 👉 http://bit.ly/2OllAB0⠀